Connect with others who understand.

 • Associated conditions — Heart problems, other lung conditions, lupus, and liver disease can also contribute to fatigue in PH.

-What Should You Do if You Experience Fatigue While Taking a Blood Thinner for PH?
+What To Do if You Experience Fatigue While Taking a Blood Thinner for PH

 Talk to your doctor if you experience fatigue that doesn’t get better.
-Your doctor can help you uncover the cause of your fatigue and help you find ways to improve it.
-The best way to fight fatigue is to treat the underlying cause.
-Your doctor may make changes to your treatment plan and suggest lifestyle changes to control your PH symptoms.
+They can help uncover the cause of your fatigue and help you find ways to improve it.
+The best way to fight fatigue is typically to treat the underlying cause.
+Your doctor may suggest different treatment options or lifestyle changes to control your PH and PAH symptoms, including fatigue.

 Living with fatigue can be hard.
 The following tips may help: